Apprehended Violence Order Defence Solicitors Sydney

 - No longer allowed to reside at the family home.

 - Not allowed to contact the protected person except through the use of a lawyer.

 - Not allowed within a certain distance from the protected person/s residence, work or school.

 - Not allowed to be in the company of protected person for at least 12 hours after taking alcohol or drugs.

 - Not allowed to possess any firearms or prohibited weapons.

 - Not allowed to try and locate the Protected Person.

 Is an Apprehended Violence Order a criminal offence?

 An Apprehended Violence Order is not a criminal charge and it will not result in you getting a criminal record.
 Although, there can be consequences beyond the making of the AVO itself.
-These include:

 - Any firearms you have must be given in to the police and you cannot get a new firearms licence until 10 years after the AVO has ended.

 - An AVO can also affect your licence to work as a security officer, a police officer or other specific jobs.

 - If the AVO includes children, the Commission for Children and Young People may be notified and your ability to work with children may be affected.

 What is the law in relation to Apprehended Violence Orders?